-- 3.23 The other input to the St term in Power NI's current price control is an allowance for margin which covers the costs of financing the business and profit.
-The margin methodology for the current control is based on a pound per customer amount times the number of customers.
-However, this is applied as an ex-ante sum in the determination for the terms underpinning the St term. - 3.24 This margin was last subject to a significant review for the 2014-2017 price control for Power NI.
-Power NI has argued that the level of margin recovered is no longer appropriate given the increase in costs (for example the increase electricity commodity costs) which it must manage and finance through its business. - 3.25 Given the length of time since the last significant review we intend to review the scale of Power NI's margin and the method by which it is recovered as part of this price control.
-This will include an review of the relationship between risk and return to determine an appropriate level of margin for the next price control period. - 3.26 We will consider, the appropriate metric(s) used to assess the margin in respect of the need to finance turn over, recover a return on capital invested and make a reasonable profit.
-This will include consideration of regulatory precedents and benchmarking as appropriate.

-3.27 As a first step, we have asked Power NI to submit is own analysis and proposals for future margin with supporting evidence.
+- 3.27 The other input to the S_t term in Power NI's current price control is an allowance for margin which covers the costs of financing the business and profit.
+The margin methodology for the current control is based on an amount per customer times the number of customers.
+However, this is applied as an ex-ante sum in the determination for the terms underpinning the St term. - 3.28 This margin was last subject to a significant review for the 2014-2017 price control for Power NI.
+Power NI has argued that the level of margin recovered is no longer appropriate given the increase in costs (for example the increase electricity commodity costs) which it must manage and finance through its business. - 3.29 Given the length of time since the last significant review, we intend to review the scale of Power NI's margin and the method by which it is recovered as part of this price control.
+This will include an review of the relationship between risk and reward to determine an appropriate level of margin for the next price control period. - 3.30 We will consider, the appropriate metric(s) used to assess the margin in respect of the need to finance turn over, recover a return on capital invested and make a reasonable profit.
+This will include consideration of regulatory precedents and benchmarking as appropriate. - 3.31 As a first step, we have asked Power NI to submit is own analysis and proposals for future margin with supporting evidence.
 We will then consider this evidence and undertake further analysis before publishing our proposals on margin for consultation.
-At the latest, this will form part of our consultation on a draft determination for the price control in June 2024.
+At the latest, this will form part of our consultation on a draft determination for the price control in August 2024. - 3.32 In response to our consultation, respondents generally agreed with the need to reassess margin to take account of changing circumstances.
+The need to ensure that the margin is at the appropriate level to secure the finances of the company while not imposing unnecessary costs on consumers was noted.
+The need for stakeholders to have adequate information and opportunity to engage with the detail of this review and its proposed outcomes was also raised.